microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

   **Potential Answer**---The Azure Marketplace has thousands of solutions from many different vendors.
 These solutions are built and validated by the vendor to perform as well as their on-premises variety.
 In the case of Woodgrove, which takes advantage of solutions from Barracuda, there are several solutions from this vendor in place and ready for use today.

-5. Network Engineers cannot do packet capture within the Azure network.
+1. Network engineers cannot do packet capture within the Azure network.

   **Potential Answer**---Network Watcher in combination with NSG flow logs will allow Network Engineers to perform a full analysis of traffic between NSGs and from compute resources hosted in Azure.